Having a decent six pack is the long-term goal of almost anyone who walks into a gym, even if they won’t admit it to you or even themselves.

 The other reason why there are so many articles on Google about six packs is that they are incredibly hard to attain.

-The purpose of this article is to look at what the benefits of a strong (and visible) six pack are, what muscles make up the core, whether diet or exercise (or both) are necessary to building a six pack, and we will finish with a list of five of the best abdominal exercises.
+The purpose of this article is to look at what the benefits of a strong (and visible) six-pack are, what muscles make up the core, whether diet or exercise (or both) are necessary to build a six-pack, and we will finish with a list of five of the best abdominal exercises.

 What are the Benefits of Having a Strong Core?